nageshsalukhe07/EmployeeMangement-Backend-Frontent/README.md

 Set up MySQL and import the schema

-Run the Spring Boot app from your IDE (Eclipse/IntelliJ)
+Run the Spring Boot app from Eclipse IDE

 Navigate to the frontend/ folder and run: